Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 Google Cloud Pub/Sub is a fully managed messaging service based on the publish-subscribe pattern.
 The system decouples senders (publishers) and receivers (subscribers) of messages, enabling highly scalable, resilient event-driven architectures.
 Publishers send messages to topics, while subscribers consume these messages independently through subscriptions.
 This architecture allows multiple services to process the same events without needing to know about each other.

 A core feature is the exactly-once delivery guarantee, ensuring that each message is processed exactly once, even during system failures or retries.
-This is achieved through a combination of unique message IDs, server-side deduplication, and intelligent acknowledgment mechanisms.
-For use cases with high data volumes and predictable load patterns, Pub/Sub Lite offers a cost-optimized alternative with manual capacity planning and zonal availability.
+This is achieved through a combination of unique message IDs, server-side deduplication, and acknowledgment mechanisms.

 Pub/Sub integrates seamlessly with other Google Cloud services: BigQuery subscriptions enable direct streaming to data warehouses without additional ETL code, Dataflow can transform messages in real-time, and Cloud Functions can be triggered by events.
 Schema validation with Avro and Protocol Buffers ensures data quality, while message ordering with ordering keys guarantees correct sequence for event sourcing and change data capture.
 The global infrastructure automatically scales from a few messages per second to millions, without manual intervention.